abaisero/gym-gridverse/docs/guides/reset_functions.rst

 dictionary-like object through which to register and retrieve reset functions.
-Reset functions are registered using the registry's :py:meth:`~gym_gridverse.envs.reset_functions.ResetFunctionRegistry.register` method, which can be used as a decorator (see :ref:`Custom Reset Functions`).
+Reset functions are registered using the registry's :py:meth:`~gym_gridverse.envs.reset_functions.ResetFunctionRegistry.register` method, which can be used as a decorator (see :ref:`guides/reset_functions:Custom Reset Functions`).

 .. automethod:: gym_gridverse.envs.reset_functions.ResetFunctionRegistry.register
     :noindex: